 Alex Mashinsky has served as director since April 2014 and Interim Chief Executive Officer since June 2014.
 Mr. Mashinsky has served as Managing Partner of Governing Dynamics since 2004.
 Governing Dynamics is an early stage investment and development company.
 Between May and December 2013, Mr. Mashinsky served on the board of directors of Tellabs, a publicly traded telecommunications company, until it was acquired in December 2013.
 In 2004, Mr. Mashinsky founded Transit Wireless, a wireless distributed antenna systems company that provided wireless data coverage to 300 of New York City's subway stations.
 Between 1995 and 2003, Mr. Mashinsky founded and operated companies in the information technology sector, including Arbinet.
 Mr. Mashinsky attended Tel Aviv University and Israel Open University.

-Mr. Falcone is currently President, Chief Executive Officer and Chairman of HC2, a leading international wholesale service provider to fixed and mobile network operators worldwide.
-Mr. Falcone has also served as a director, Chairman of the Board and Chief Executive Officer of HGI, a diversified holding company, since 2009.
-From 2009 to 2011, Mr. Falcone served as the President of HGI.
-Mr. Falcone served as Chief Investment Officer and Chief Executive Officer of Harbinger Capital Partners, LLC ("Harbinger Capital") from 2001 to 2014.
-Prior to joining the predecessor of Harbinger Capital, Mr. Falcone served as Head of High Yield trading for Barclays Capital where he managed the Barclays High Yield and Distressed trading operations.
+Philip A. Falcone has served as a director of HC2 since January 2014, and as Chairman, President, and Chief Executive Officer of HC2 since May 2014.
+Mr. Falcone served as a director, Chairman of the Board and Chief Executive Officer of HRG Group Inc. (“HRG”) from July 2009 to November 2014.
+From July 2009 to July 2011, Mr. Falcone also served as the President of HRG.
+Mr. Falcone is also the Chief Investment Officer and Chief Executive Officer of Harbinger Capital Partners LLC (“Harbinger Capital”) and other Harbinger Capital affiliated funds.
+Mr. Falcone co-founded the funds affiliated with Harbinger Capital in 2001.
+Mr. Falcone has over two decades of experience in leveraged finance, distressed debt and special situations.
+Prior to joining the predecessor of Harbinger Capital, Mr. Falcone served as Head of High Yield trading for Barclays Capital.
+From 1998 to 2000, he managed the Barclays High Yield and Distressed trading operations.
+Mr. Falcone held a similar position with Gleacher Natwest, Inc., from 1997 to 1998.
 Mr. Falcone began his career in 1985, trading high yield and distressed securities at Kidder, Peabody & Co.
+Mr. Falcone currently serves on the board of directors of Novatel Wireless, Inc., a provider of intelligent wireless solutions for the worldwide mobile communications market.
 Mr. Falcone received an A.B. in Economics from Harvard University.

 Russell Gerns has served as director since September 2009.
 Mr. Gerns has more than 27 years of operational and finance experience, having participated in the founding and dramatic growth of numerous high-tech companies, including Scientific Data Systems (which was acquired by Xerox Corporation), Computer Machinery Corporation, Cipher Data Products and Rexon, Inc. (which was acquired by Legacy Storage Systems Corporation).
 Since 1985, Mr. Gerns has concentrated on venture capital financing of start-up companies, private equity investments, and company acquisitions.
 Mr. Gerns was a member of the Board of Advisors of the UCLA Anderson School of Management Center for Entrepreneurial Studies and has taught as a professor of business management at Pepperdine University.
 Mr. Gerns earned his undergraduate degree from the University of California, Los Angeles.